capnproto/capnproto/doc/index.md

   process can be just as fast and easy as calling another thread.
 * **Arena allocation:** Manipulating Protobuf objects tends to be bogged down by memory allocation, unless you are very careful about object reuse.
-Cap'n Proto objects are always allocated in an "arena"; or "region"; style, which is faster and promotes cache locality.
+Cap'n Proto objects are always allocated in an "arena" or "region" style, which is faster and promotes cache locality.
 * **Tiny generated code:** Protobuf generates dedicated parsing and serialization code for every message type, and this code tends to be enormous.
 Cap'n Proto generated code is smaller by an order of magnitude or more.
+In fact, usually it's no more than some inline accessor methods!
 * **Tiny runtime library:** Due to the simplicity of the Cap'n Proto format, the runtime library can be much smaller.